-A 30 day WRITTEN notice is required when removing a child from the program.
-This notice must be given to the ERSEA Coordinator.
-If a written 30 day notice is not given, the program will continue to bill for 30 days after the child's last day of attendance.
+A written notice of termination of enrollment must be submitted to the ERSEA Coordinator by the first of the month.
+If a written notice is not given, the program will continue to bill for the full month following the child's last day of attendance.